urban-malaria/MRPT/README.md

 ### **1. `Shiny_app/`**

 This folder contains the full **source code** for the MRPT **Shiny application**.
-It includes: - UI and server scripts for rendering the MRPT tool.
-- Dependencies for loading data and visualizing results.
-- Configuration files for deployment.
+It includes: - UI and server scripts for rendering the MRPT tool. - Dependencies for loading data and visualizing results. - Configuration files for deployment.

 ### **2. `analysis_scripts/`**

 This folder contains all files related to data analysis and user manual generation.
 It includes:

 #### **`data/`**

--   Stores **all survey datasets** used for the MRPT tool.
+-   Stores **all survey datasets** necessary for running the scripts.
 -   Data files in `.csv`, `.rds`, or other structured formats.

 #### **`docs/`**